Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

 Creating a Request
 ******************

+There are multitude of ways to create a Request (Incident) in our Helpdesk product.
-Technicians can create Requests using the email to ticket feature and the Create a Request dialog box.
+Technicians can create Requests using the email to ticket feature or they can use the Create a Request dialog box.

 The Create a Request dialog box is available on both the Requestor and Technician Portal.
 However, the Create a Request form on the Technician portal is different.
-It has additional fields that are specific to the needs of the Technicians.
+It has additional fields that are specific to the needs of a Technician.

 Only people with create Request rights can create Requests.
 Please refer :ref:`Roles <admin-user-management>` (Users) in the Administration Manual.